 Despite being only a few hundreds meter apart, there is a stark difference between reefs.
 To the north the landscape is dominated by sponges and gorgonian corals, almost nonexistent on the farm site.
 Germán also pointed out to the north there is also a higher abundance of black spiny sea urchins, an important reef critter, that could be a coral gardeners best-kept secret.

 Past the colorful sponge aquascapes, you will start to see dozens of coralline covered reef balls begging for an army of coral frags.
 Between those are famous busts cast in bronze of Jacque Cousteau, Ramón Bravo, and Sylvia Earl, and a fully functioning web cam scanning the eerie remains of what appears to be several abandoned reef restoration attempts.

-The electrified sculpture dubbed Zoe, can be live streamed to your desktop and the creator is actively cleaning and adding orphaned coral fragments to the frame.
+The electrified Living Sea Sculpture dubbed Zoe, can be live streamed to your desktop and the creator is actively cleaning and adding orphaned coral fragments to the frame.
 The underwater camera is fun to watch especially while diving.

 And then you have Germán.
 Piece by piece, day by day he gets in the water to tend his coral garden.
 Just last week Germán was given permission in partnership with the University of Quintana Roo to use 65000 sq meter of concrete structures located amongst the reef balls to transplant his coral fragments.

 These are some of the best designed underwater platforms I have seen.
 The structure design mimics the wide branches of the king of Caribbean corals Acropora palmata, and like palmata they are extremely strong and sturdy to withstand waves and storms.

 The platforms reminded me of STAX, with individual modular leaves above water, that can be stacked together underwater creating unique vertical platforms.